greynolds/leiningen/doc/PROFILES.md

 (In other words, activity-based customization depends both on the ability to name sets of customizations and the ability to set the corresponding named "mode" for the tool.
-Having a set of customizations called :test is useless without a way of also telling the tool to use that set - i.e. to "run in test mode".
-That is what Leiningen's profiles are for.
-By contrast, organization-based customization is supported by read-and-override involving a hierarchy of configuration files.
+Having a set of customizations called :foo is useless without a way of also telling the tool to use that set - i.e. to "run in foo mode".
+That is what Leiningen's `with-profile` is for.
+By contrast, organization-based customization is supported by read-and-override involving a hierarchy of configuration files regardless of mode.)

+*Q* There seems to be an implicit "test mode" for `lein test`; is that true?
+Any other implicit modes?

 Leiningen actually confuses this a bit by naming organization-based configuration sets (i.e. :system and :user).
 The same thing can be